 Parents involved in disputes about relocation and child custody should retain an attorney they can trust.
-Our team at the Law Office of Mark M. Childress, PLLC may be able to help you reach an amicable resolution.
+Our team at the Law Offices of Mark M. Childress, PLLC may be able to help you reach an amicable resolution.
 We can help you create a visitation schedule that both parents and a judge will sign off on.

 Direct Access To Your Attorney

 Our Attorneys personally handle each case themselves.
 You will have direct access to your attorney to be able to get the answers that you need.

 Honesty and transparency are critical in building trust with your attorney.
 You will always know what is going on with your case every step of the way.

 At our firm you're not just a case number, our staff will always know the status of your case and help to make your situation more manageable.

 Our team understands that no two cases are the same.
 Your strategy will be tailored specifically to you and your family's goals.